jakearchibald/jakearchibald.com/static-build/posts/2025/02/firefox-custom-elements-iframes-bug/index.md

 }
 ```

-Thanks to my colleague [Anthony Frehner](https://github.com/frehner) who realised that `customElements.get` is a simple way to get the original constructor back, rather than the mad `WeakMap` hack I was using.
+Thanks to my colleague [Anthony Frehner](https://github.com/frehner) who realised `customElements.get` is a simple way to get the original constructor back, rather than the mad `WeakMap` hack I was using.

 Now, make sure your custom elements extend this base class, and ensure you call `super` methods: